-As the seventh of nine children, Ada von Hasenberg knows that her only value to House von Hasenberg is as a political pawn in an arranged marriage.
-But after watching two of her older sisters get auctioned off to horrible men, Ada refuses to play her part.
+As the fifth of six children, Ada von Hasenberg knows that her only value to House von Hasenberg is as a political pawn in an arranged marriage.
+But after watching her older sisters get auctioned off to horrible men, Ada refuses to play her part.
 She flees off-planet and disappears for two years.

 Ada’s father, fed up with her rebellion, offers a bounty for her safe return.
 The universe is a big place, but mercs are everywhere, and Ada is caught.
 With the merc ship full, she’s forced to share a cell with Marcus Loch, the Devil of Fornax Zero.
 Rumor has it he murdered every commanding officer who issued orders during the Fornax Rebellion.
 All anyone knows for sure is that the Royal Consortium wants his head.